MicrosoftDocs/architecture-center/docs/example-scenario/apps/build-cncf-incubated-graduated-projects-aks-content.md

 ## Pricing
 You can use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs.
 Following are some pricing considerations for running this project in
 Azure.
-There is a negligible bandwidth cost.
+A negligible bandwidth cost applies.

 ### Virtual Machine Scale Sets
-* A cost is associated with VMs used in Azure Virtual Machine Scale Sets for the AKS cluster.
+* You are charged for VMs used in Azure Virtual Machine Scale Sets for the AKS cluster.
 For more information, see [Virtual Machine Scale Sets pricing](https://azure.microsoft.com/pricing/details/virtual-machine-scale-sets/linux).

 ### Storage
-* Storage costs are associated with each data disk required by the Rook installation.
-For this 3-node AKS cluster, the Rook configuration uses two data disks per node, 1 GB and 200 GB.
+* Storage costs apply for each data disk required by the Rook installation.
+For this 3-node AKS cluster, the Rook configuration uses two data disks per node: a 1-GB disk and a 200-GB disk.
 For more information, see [Storage cost pricing](https://azure.microsoft.com/pricing/details/managed-disks).

 ### Load balancer
-* A cost is incurred for the load balancer associated with this AKS cluster.
+* You are charged for the load balancer associated with this AKS cluster.
 For more information, see [Load Balancer pricing](https://azure.microsoft.com/pricing/details/load-balancer/).

 ### Virtual network
-* A charge is incurred for the virtual network used by the AKS cluster.
+* You are charged for the virtual network used by the AKS cluster.
 For more information, see [Virtual Network pricing](https://azure.microsoft.com/pricing/details/virtual-network).

 ## Next steps